Storing Enterprise Assets in the Cloud? Here are 3 Data Protection Mechanisms

 Here is a useful chart of how the shared responsibility model works depending on the level of service the cloud vendor is providing you.
 Almost invariably, data protection remains a customer responsibility.

 Apart from the agony and frustration of having to recover lost data, there is also the matter of compliance.
-When using the cloud, the organization to whom the data belongs is termed the data controller.
+When using the cloud, the organization to which the data belongs is termed the data controller.
 The cloud vendor is called the data processor.
 The data controller is always held to a higher standard of accountability by regulators and is usually the one that is penalized or fined for data breaches or losses.

-- Lock-in that locks you out-
+Lock-in that locks You Out

-Another interesting reason we’ve found that organizations implement their own data protection is for the simple reason that the don’t want to place all their eggs in one basket.
+Another interesting reason we’ve found that organizations implement their own data protection mechanisms is for the simple reason that they don’t want to place all their eggs in one basket.
 They want the ability to have a redundant copy of their data sitting in another cloud – so, they don’t have to feel locked-in or leveraged in the event of a disagreement with the cloud vendor.
 It is simply a prudent business practice to follow.

-One more reason we’ve seen organization implement their own backup or archiving mechanisms it to satisfy retention requirements for audit reasons.
-SaaS services many times will have limits on the amount of data they can/will store for each user – e.g. how many emails, or going how far back, or xx GB of storage per user etc. If these limits are breached, the SaaS service automatically make older data unavailable.
+One more reason we’ve seen organization implement their own backup or archiving mechanisms is to satisfy retention requirements for audit reasons.
+SaaS services many times will have limits on the amount of data they can/will store for each user – e.g. how many emails, or going how far back, or xx GB of storage per user, etc. If these limits are breached, the SaaS service automatically makes older data unavailable.
 Some of them do provide enhanced storage limits – but at a steep cost.
 Many customers prefer to perform their own archive in an alternate cloud of their choice – on their own terms.

 Let us know what you think.
 Are there other reasons you’d want to have your own data protection mechanisms?
 Write to us – we’d love to have a conversation.